cedowens/Terraform_DigitalOcean_Scripts/README.md

 ![Image](tf.png)

-You will also be able to see the newly created droplet and firewalls in the DO control panel:
+You will also be able to see the newly created droplet and firewall in the DO control panel:

 ![Image](do1.png)